ProgrammerDATCH/Etite-events-management-platform/README.md

 3. Start the development server using `npm start`.
 4. The application will open in your default web browser at `http://localhost:3000`.

-## Deployment

-The frontend is deployed and can be accessed at [Etite Event Management Platform](https://etite-events-management-platform.netlify.app).

 ## Technologies Used

 - ReactJS